What Is A Tax Audit: Understanding Your Rights During A Tax Audit

 Charted Accountant conducts tax audits on behalf of the Income Tax Department, The chartered accountant appointed for conducting a tax audit goes through the taxpayer’s financial records and verifies their compliance with various tax provisions.
 After completing the audit, the CA draws a report which the taxpayer must file along with their tax returns.

-If any errors are identified during the tax audit, a taxpayer may be required to pay penalties, additional tax, and interest.
+If tax auditors identify any errors during the tax audit, the taxpayer may be required to pay penalties, additional tax, and interest.
 So, a taxpayer must maintain accurate and complete records and ensure accordance with the income tax laws and provisions to avoid any hassles during the tax audit.

 Understanding tax audits can help taxpayers ensure that they comply with tax laws.
 By being knowledgeable about tax audits and audit preparation, taxpayers can reduce the occurrence of discrepancies in their tax returns.
 Doing so can also help them communicate efficiently with tax auditors and help ensure a smoother audit process.